harris-mier20/TFL-Bike-Hire-Forecaster/README.md

 We have another script called **'predictive-data-compilation.R'**.
 This script produces data frames for which we can fit models and learn parameters to forecast future demand for the tfl bike system.
 It pulls in data from **'weather-data.csv'** to add more features that could contribute to the future prediction of demand.

+We have a script called **'capacity-simulation.R'**.
+This runs a simulation that emulates the number of journeys made in and out of a central london postcode on a given day.
+It assumes that there are 20 docking stations in the postcode.
+Using information from TFL, we know there are on average 27 docking points in each station and, as such, we can extract the maximum capacity of a postcode as a function of the number of stations.
+We run a stochastic simulation where the probability of a bike entering the postcode is higher during the morning hours and the probability of a bike leaving the postcode is higher during the evening hours.
+We adjusted the amount of journeys per station per day to determine that 280 journeys per station per day results in demand consistantly exceeding the maximum capacity.
+We took this this value forward into the system loss function as the maximum daily activity per station before revenue is lost.
+The simulation data is outputted into the **'capacity-simulation'** folder in the **'data'** folder found in the root directory.

 ### App UI
 The app itself is made using Rshiny. it is launched from **'app-master.R'**. the Shinydashboard library is used to create the structure of the page with a header, sidebar and body.